What’s Causing the Negativity?

-Welcome to the Monthly Economic Update, it’s December 5, 2018 as of writing this article and the markets are closed today.
+Welcome to the Monthly Economic Update.
+It’s December 5, 2018, as of writing this article and the markets are closed today.
 December 4th was an extremely poor day in the market.
 I want to talk today about all of the volatility that’s going on, what we think about it, and what it means to your plans to retire or your overall retirement plan.

 Let’s start with the fact that we haven’t seen the type of volatility that we’re seeing today in 11 years.
 It’s been since the 4th quarter of 2007 when the sub-prime crisis began to rear its ugly head and just before the Great Recession.
 Now, that’s not to say we’re anticipating this volatility is going to lead to another economic downturn like in 2008.
-However, it is a possibility and if it does occur, we have multiple strategies in place to help protect against that.
+However, it is a possibility.
+If it does occur, we have multiple strategies in place to help protect against that.

 One thing that we cannot protect against is normal volatility.
 Normal volatility comes along here and there and it’s almost impossible to manage through without trying to time the market.
-Yes, you may have seen us making a lot of trades especially on our more dynamic risk managed models, but that’s not an attempt to try and time the market.
+Yes, you may have seen us making a lot of trades especially on our more dynamic risk-managed models, but that’s not an attempt to try and time the market.
 That’s an attempt to try and get out of the way in the event that what we’re seeing does become more severe

 Yes, you’ve seen volatility in your portfolios and you know what the good news is If you’re a client of Barber Financial Group?
-We’ve already stress tested your plan for that volatility because we know that investing doesn’t exist without some degree of volatility.
+We’ve already stress-tested your plan for that volatility because we know that investing doesn’t exist without some degree of volatility.
 The idea is to help protect you from major losses in your portfolio.
 A 2%, 3%, or 4% loss is not a major loss, that’s something that is easily recoverable.

 Let’s look at the markets so far this year.
 Looking at Figure 1, you can see that the only index in any significant positive territory on the year is the NASDAQ 100.
 You can also see that the NASDAQ 100 has also been a lot more volatile than the rest of the market.
 However, the majority of what we have going on domestically is either flat or negative territory.
 If we were to look at thing internationally, pretty much across the board we have negative returns.